 Assistant Professor, University of Massachusetts-Amherst College of Nursing

-Dr. Rachel Walker, Ph.D., RN, is a nurse inventor and Assistant Professor in the University of Massachusetts-Amherst College of Nursing whose scholarship is grounded in her experiences as a rural emergency medical and disaster relief worker, U.S. Peace Corps Volunteer, and oncology nurse.
+Dr. Rachel Walker, Ph.D., RN, is a nurse inventor and Assistant Professor in the University of Massachusetts-Amherst College of Nursing whose scholarship is grounded in her experiences as a rural emergency medical and disaster relief worker, a U.S. Peace Corps Volunteer, and an oncology nurse.
 She is the first nurse to be named an AAAS-Lemelson Invention Ambassador.
+Her inventions include a portable, self-contained IV device for disaster aid and self-care toolkit for breast cancer survivors.
+She is a leading advocate for the importance of the nurses the invention ecosystem.

 Dr. Walker is currently a Susan G. Komen Foundation for Breast Cancer Research CCR Scholar and an Associate Director for the UMASS Institute for Applied Life Science’s Center for Personalized Health Monitoring.
 She completed her doctorate at Johns Hopkins School of Nursing and a Postdoctoral Fellowship in the Johns Hopkins Center for Innovative Care in Aging.
 Her team focuses on person-driven and participatory approaches to promoting dignity, capability, and health equity over the life course.
 Dr. Walker works collaboratively with patient advocates and community leaders, clinicians, industry partners, and scholars from a wide variety of disciplines to develop technology, models of care, and other innovations that support cancer symptom self-management and survivors’ ability to engage in the roles and activities that are most important to them and their families.